Swimming pool leak detection Frequently Asked Questions

-Our leak detection fees start around couple of hundreds of dollars for slab leak, but they depend on property and house size.
-Pool leaks take a little more time and labor to find, so they’re a little bit more expensive, but fees are also depending on pool size and additional water features like spas, in-floor cleaners and fountains that are part of your pool system.
+Our pool leak detection services fee start around couple of hundreds of dollars for slab leak, but they depend on property and house size.
+Pool leaks take a little more time and labor to find, so they're a little bit more expensive, but fees are also depending on pool size and additional water features like spas, in-floor cleaners and fountains that are part of your pool system.
 We always try to keep our fees at a minimum, so if you suspect that your leak is in the spa, we can start by checking it first and if we find a leak that matches your water loss we can stop there and not check the rest of the pool.

 We can locate water leaks on any pressurized house pipe, main lines, irrigation pipes and pool lines.
-In pools we can locate any shell leak, air leak at pool equipment or any underground pipe leak.
+In pools we can locate any shell leak, air leak at pool equipment or any underground pipe leak

-We use latest ultrasonic devices to pinpoint pipe leaks, which coupled with our experience, allows us to be either right on top of the pipe break or within a foot or two of the pipe leak.
-Sound travels differently through different deck material and concrete finish.
+We use latest ultrasonic devices and hydrophones that are specifically [designed for pool leak detection companies to pinpoint pipe leaks, which coupled with our experience, allows us to be either right on top of the pipe break or within a foot or two of the pipe leak.Sound travels differently through different deck material and concrete finish.
 Ground and concrete consistency also play a huge role.
 Our techs have thousands of hours using leak detection devices, listening for leaks and dealing with all the issues that we run into when in the field.
 That experience is what makes us different than other leak detection companies.
-It is said that to be an expert in a field you need to invest 10,000 hours in practice – we have done so.
+It is said that to be an expert in a field you need to invest 10,000 hours in practice - we have done so.

 It's the name of technology used to locate leaks on pressurized plumbing.
 Water makes noise that is outside of human ear sound spectrum.
 As water and air exit the pipe at the leaking spot, ultrasonic listener "translates" that noise into sounds that we can actually hear, and judging by the sound intensity we can tell if we're getting close to the pipe break.